Building Monitoring After the 2023 Turkey-Syria Earthquake

 To bring them some support in this critical situation, Emmanuel Durand partnered with Move Solutions, who donated the necessary sensors for the project to monitor and analyze the structural conditions of two hospitals and a large student residence after the earthquake.
 That enabled the collection of valuable data for post-earthquake analysis and facilitated the return of people to these essential facilities.

 The sensors were strategically installed at critical locations to ensure comprehensive data collection.
-The tiltmeters were positioned to detect even subtle inclinations, while the accelerometers were deployed to monitor vibrations and oscillations in real-time.
+The Tiltmeters were positioned to detect even subtle inclinations, while the Accelerometers were deployed to monitor vibrations and oscillations in real-time.
 Move Solutions’ cloud-based software platform facilitated remote data visualization, trend analysis, and real-time alerts.
 The collected data was processed, allowing Emmanuel Durand and the project team to monitor the structural behavior of the buildings remotely, assess the impact of the earthquake, and identify potential areas of concern.

 The collaboration between Emmanuel Durand and Move Solutions allowed to gain crucial insights into the structural health of the hospitals and the student residence.
 This data-driven approach helped to instil confidence among the building staff, enabling them to return to their work safely.